vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You can use [Postman](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-postman.md) to manually do API calls, like the two above.
 See [API endpoint](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints) for an overview.

+# How long is an initiated order valid, if the user does not confirm in the Vipps app?

+Vipps currently waits for five minutes before automatically cancelling an order due to inactivity.
+It's important that the merchant waits at least as long, otherwise the Vipps user may confirm in the Vipps app, and right after get an error from the merchant that the order has been cancelled.

 # How long does it take until the money is in my account?